apache/incubator-resilientdb-blog/_posts/2025-12-6-RaftProtocol.md

 average latency: 6.7288925e-05
 ```

 Raft outperforms PBFT both in terms of throughput and latency, by roughly double.
+We ran into issues with the leader election with 4 Raft nodes, which we are still looking into.

 ## Looking Ahead